“What if God isn’t real?” He asked, almost in a whisper, as if the question would offend me.

 Pausing a moment to consider, I reached for another fry and decided the best reply was the truth.
 “I have had many doubts throughout my lifetime.”

 He tilted his head, surprised and interested in what I was going to say next.

 “I would go as far as to say that every Christian has had doubts, at least once.
 I mean, we’re human… ”

 “I may doubt,” I continued, pushing my plate aside and looking directly into his eyes.
 “But at the end of the day, my belief is bigger than my doubts.
 Whenever I have had a season of doubt, God has faithfully and gently answered them in a way only He could.
 He has come through and done things that I have no other explanation for.”

-In those moments of honesty, they see that this faith is all-inclusive, it’s not meant for the über religious.
-It’s meant for all of us doubters, sinners, and skeptics.
-When we share how Jesus works in spite of our doubts, we give them encouragement to step into that faith for themselves.
+In those moments of honesty, they see that this faith is all-inclusive; it’s not meant for the über religious.
+It’s intended for all of us doubters, sinners, and skeptics.
+When we share how Jesus works despite our doubts, we encourage them to step into that faith for themselves.

 Yes, Christians doubt.